 One brief note: This is not exactly how we do it in SavvyRevenue.
 It resembles a lot the various approach we take, but it’s a simplified approach meant to serve as a guide for people with less PPC experience than us.
 You should look at your own situation and see how your skill level can take it further.

-First – A Quick Filter: Should You Even Be Advertising With Google AdWords?
+First – A Quick Filter: Should You Even Be Advertising With Google Ads?

-Google AdWords Search campaigns are about capturing the demand currently in the market.
-When a consumer searches for a product you offer, you can take advantage of that demand by placing ads in Google AdWords.
+Google Ads Search campaigns are about capturing the demand currently in the market.
+When a consumer searches for a product you offer, you can take advantage of that demand by placing ads in Google Ads.

-The big but in Google AdWords is “What if there are no searches for my products?”
-This can make it very difficult to be successful with AdWords.
+The big but in Google Ads is “What if there are no searches for my products?”
+This can make it very difficult to be successful with Google Ads.

 A great example is if you’re selling a “concept” instead of actual products.
 I label concepts as businesses trying to bring something new to the market.
 It could be the whole craze about subscription eCommerce where you subscribe to receive a lot of products every month for a low amount of money.

-There are two other examples where it is hard to be successful with AdWords:
+There are two other examples where it is hard to be successful with Google Ads:

 Your store has a little bit of everything.
 You might have 50 categories on your site, but only 1-5 products in every category.